 People suffering from XDR-TB have very few treatment options – cure rates are extremely low and mortality rates are extremely high.
 Nix-TB is the world’s first clinical trial to study an XDR-TB drug regimen with only pills – no injections – and minimal pre-existing resistance.
 The trial tests a three-drug regimen consisting of bedaquiline, pretomanid, and linezolid.

-Nix-TB enrolls participants at XDR-TB at sites in Africa and Eastern Europe.
-It can include patients as young as 14 and those who are co-infected with HIV with a CD4 count of 50 or higher.
-Nix-TB is an open-label trial that enables participants to be assessed at regular intervals with the aim of being cured in six to nine months.
+Nix-TB enrolled participants at XDR-TB at sites in South Africa.
+It included patients as young as 14 and those who are co-infected with HIV with a CD4 count of 50 or higher.
+Nix-TB is an open-label trial that enabled participants to be assessed at regular intervals with the aim of being cured in six to nine months.
 After completing treatment, participants are monitored for two years to ensure they do not relapse.
-The trial has an adaptive design; if improved treatments become available during the course of the study, they can be incorporated into the trial.
-The trial is designed to accommodate up to 200 patients.

 About the New Treatment(s)